google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 ## File properties

 I've unpeeled the onion.
 Yet if you compare what I've done to the list of stated goals you'll see that I'm not quite done.
-Anong the remaining items are bitrate and resolution.
+Among the remaining items are bitrate and resolution.
 These properties correlate to the amount of data in a media file.
 It probably goes without saying, but I'm going to say it anyway, that you can always lower bitrate and resolution, but increasing them is a problem.